As one of the leading experts of foggy window repair in Raleigh, NC – we get asked all the time: Why do my windows get foggy?

 Benefits of Double Pane Window Repair

 Foggy windows may be seen as an inconvenience because they are difficult to see out of, but it is important to understand that foggy windows can lead to more serious issues in the future.
 Foggy windows are typically caused by a broken window seal which allows moisture to build up in between the two window panes.
-This will cause a foggy window but it will also allow for the build up of mold and water damage if left untreated.
-If you don’t repair the broken window seal it can lead to the need of replacing more than just the window.
+This will cause a foggy window but it will also allow for the build-up of mold and water damage if left untreated.
+If you don’t repair the broken window seal it can lead to needing more than just a window replacement.

 What Causes Window Seals To Break?